-The more off kilter songs throughout the album such as “Torture and If Only Tonight We Could Sleep”, along with many others belie the accusation that “Kiss Me” cubed is The Cure releasing a pop album.
-There were certainly many pop songs but there were just as many if not more songs on the release that were in no way pop and pushed the envelop of mainstream music to the edge.
-With that acknowledgement I have to admit that the song that drew me to the album is the astonishing Why Can’t I Be You.
+The more off-kilter songs throughout the album such as “Torture and If Only Tonight We Could Sleep”, along with many others belie the accusation that “Kiss Me” cubed is The Cure releasing a pop album.
+There were certainly many pop songs but there were just as many if not more songs on the release that was in no way pop and pushed the envelope of mainstream music to the edge.
+With that acknowledgement, I have to admit that the song that drew me to the album is the astonishing Why Can’t I Be You.
 This quirky song was like an ear-worm you could not shake.
-Smith presents in the lyric some one suffering from an incurable crush of epic proportions.
+Smith presents in the lyric someone suffering from an incurable crush of epic proportions.
 The subject is willing to do any humiliating thing to please the object of his affection.
 It would seem like a tired premise if it weren’t for The Cure’s unique take on the presentation of the situation.
 It is so odd and yet endearing the listener could not help but be won over.
-It was unforgettable energetic pop and it squashed critics who said Smith and the band could never produce a radio friendly song.
-The track is jazz hands all the way with Smith’s spot on delivery; it is an ultimate sugar high pop tune.
+It was unforgettable energetic pop and it squashed critics who said Smith and the band could never produce a radio-friendly song.
+The track is jazz hands all the way to Smith’s spot on delivery; it is an ultimate sugar high pop tune.

 Just when the release seems to be flying off the rails into a very undesirable place for a pop album Just Like Heaven unspools providing relief from all the strum and drang.
 This sublime song is so diametrically opposite to the emotions of The Snake Pit you have to brace yourself or you will get whiplash.
 The narrative of the song conveys the violent happiness of being in love.
 However like many a Cure song the path to love is never easy; as tragically the girl is either only imagined or has plunged accidentally to her death dancing too close to the cliff edge.
 The listener is allowed to decide which the truth.
 What sells the song is the high energy and hooks galore that abound in the track.
 The excellent percussion, swirling guitars along with the keyboards and trademark Smith delivery produce a winner.